u1f383/u1f383.github.io/_posts/2026-05-27-Docker-Internal-1.markdown

 ## 5. runc

-From the previous section, we learnd that the shim daemon handles the pause container request by **forking a new process and executing `runc`**.
+From the previous section, we learned that the shim daemon handles the pause container request by **forking a new process and executing `runc`**.
 But what exactly is `runc`?

-[runc](https://github.com/opencontainers/runc) is a **low-level container runtime** implmentation, or you can say an OCI (Open Container Initiative) runtime.
+[runc](https://github.com/opencontainers/runc) is a **low-level container runtime** implementation, or you can say an OCI (Open Container Initiative) runtime.
 Its job is to directly control a container, such as creating a new container, listing all processes inside a container, and so on.

 We'll continue using "pause a container" as our example.
 The variable `pauseCommand` in `pause.go` defines how the pause command works, and other commands follow a similar pattern: a file named `<command_name>.go` with a corresponding variable `<command_name>Command`.